FIL2207 – Philosophy of Action

 - 5 credits overlap with FIL2204

-The course is taught throughout the semester with 2 hours per week.
+The course is taught throughout the semester with 2 hours per week (24 hours in total).
 The course has the following compulsury tuition avtivities:

 - An oral presentation in class.
 This might be either an individual presentation or a group presentation depending on the number of students taking the course.
 The presentation must be accepted as satisfactory in order to maintain the right to sit the exam.
 This acticity will only be valid for one semester.